UVADS/orientation-technical/github-profile-lesson.md

 * **NB:** Github is constantly improving the website, sometimes things move
 * Get used to looking at people's github profiles, but don't get sucked into traps (it is just more social media)
 * Like facebook and other social media: people's profiles can cause: discouragement, discomfort,  intimidation.
 This is a challenge and is complex.
 Keep your sheilds up and head on a swivel.
 Have a friend to talk to and I am always available.
+* Explain to a curious person how github is really just social media.